Want to learn more about the Course Series in Toy Invention?

 Bring your imagination!
 We’ll teach you the rest.
-Ryerson University’s Faculty of Communication and Design (FCAD) and The Chang School have joined forces with Spin Master, Shenkar College of Engineering, Design and Art, and OCAD University to offer the Course Series in Toy Invention, the first program of its kind in Canada.
-This unique learning opportunity will give creative individuals with a passion for toy invention the knowledge and skills needed to enter the professional toy market.
+Ryerson University’s Faculty of Communication and Design (FCAD) and The Chang School have joined forces with Spin Master, Shenkar College of Engineering, and Design and Art to offer the Course Series in Toy Invention, the first program of its kind in Canada.
+This unique learning opportunity will give creative people like you with a passion for toy invention the knowledge and skills needed to enter the professional toy market.

 In collaboration with:

-Classes for the Course Series in Toy Invention will be hosted by the Ryerson University Library Collaboratory and FCAD's Creative Technology Lab.
+Classes for the Course Series in Toy Invention will be hosted by The Catalyst at FCAD.

 What Will You Learn?

 Learn how to make your best toy ideas a reality.
 You’ll develop a set of skills and know-how to design, prototype, and test concepts for new toys.
-You will also learn relevant aspects of professional toy invention, including inventive thinking, knowledge of the toy industry, and marketing.
-This program is highly experiential and project-based, and will include in-studio learning as you progress through different stages of the toy development process.
+You'll also learn relevant aspects of professional toy invention, including inventive thinking, knowledge of the toy industry, and marketing.
+This program is highly experiential and project-based, and it will include in-studio learning as you progress through different stages of the toy concept development process.

-At the conclusion of this course series, participants will be able to demonstrate the following knowledge and skills:
+At the conclusion of this course series, you will be able to demonstrate the following knowledge and skills:

 - Describe the principles of toy invention and elements of gamification.